Carlaisabelle/MyFirstSolidityProject/README.md

 # MyFirstSolidityProject
-My first project using Solidity: a (fake) smart contract for a found raising
+My first project using Solidity: a (fake) smart contract for a fund raising